srcagency/browser-bus/README.md

 browser instance.
 Unfortunately it does not work in Safari due to the current security model.

+Tested and working in:

+- Chrome 50
+- Firefox 46
+- IE 10

+Does not work in:

+- IE 11
+- Safari 9
+- Edge 13

 If you just need cross-window/tab communication see [domain-bus](https://github.com/srcagency/domain-bus).